Published 2014-01-12.

 Processing Either Efficiently with fold

-and return the same type of result, say a String
+and return the same type of result, say a String, for display?

 It would be desirable to be able to write code that handles both cases without writing a lot of boilerplate.